sukeniklab/CHE600/Class_02-Resources/README.md

 # CHEM260 F23 Class 2

+What we’ll cover today:
+- logging in to the remote server
-What we’ll cover today: What resources should you use during this course (and for when you're coding for your own purposes)
+- resources you should you use during this course
+- first taste of linux command line

 # **Logging in**
 1. The course has a dedicated server (a.k.a Virtual Machine or <b>VM</b>) managed by IT.
 To log in, you will need to use either: